Cosmo-Tech/cosmotech-api/doc/Apis/UserApi.md

 # **getCurrentUser**
 > User getCurrentUser()

-Get the details of an user
+Get the details of the logged-in User

 ### Parameters
 This endpoint does not need any parameter.